dfoverdx/PokeStreamer-Tools-Docs/docs/configuration.md

 ::: alert [warning] !exclamation

 **Static encounter** detection is experimental.
 It is currently only supported in HeartGold/SoulSilver.
+(And poorly at that.)
 :::

 Set `normalizedExp` to `true` if you checked the Standardize EXP Curves box in the [Universal Pokemon Randomizer](http://pokehacks.dabomstew.com/randomizer/).
 This tells the server to calculate levels based on the same curve the randomized ROM does.